What is the National Audit of Schizophrenia?

 an initiative of the Royal College of Psychiatrists' Centre

 for Quality Improvement (CCQI).
-It is part of the National Clinical
+It is commissioned by the

-schizophrenia in the community to assess the quality of their
+treat people with schizophrenia in the community to assess the

-prescribing of antipsychotic drugs and of their monitoring of
+quality of their prescribing of antipsychotic drugs and of their

-service users’ physical health.
-It also supports them to monitor
+monitoring of patients’ physical health.
+It also supports

-service users’ experience of treatment and its outcome plus carers’
+them to monitor patients’ experience of treatment and its outcome

 Local services can compare their performance with